What Makes Covenant Children's Unique?

 Our Board-Certified OB Hospitalists are in-house 24/7 to care for our obstetric

 patients.
-This ensures unattributed patients, and patients whose private
+This ensures patients whose private OB physician cannot immediately

-physician cannot immediately respond, are seen by an obstetrician.
-Quality
+respond, are seen by a board-certified obstetrician.
+Quality and safety

-and safety are always two of our primary foci and our OB Hospitalist program
+are always at the top of our mind and our OB Hospitalist program evolved

-evolved as we realized we needed OB Hospitalists to provide the best care
+as we realized we needed OB Hospitalists to provide the best care possible

 only Obstetric Emergency Department